Middle Eastern Studies

 Program Chairs:

-Susanna Ferguson, Assistant Professor of Middle East Studies, Smith College
+Susanna Ferguson(link is external), Assistant Professor of Middle East Studies, Smith College

-Rachel Green, Assistant Professor of Comparative Literature and Israel/Palestine Studies, UMass Amherst
+Rachel Green(link is external), Assistant Professor of Comparative Literature and Israel/Palestine Studies, UMass Amherst

 Five College Staff Liaison: